-In the literature, the frequencies of pronouns used by a user can be associated with the focus of the user [17, 37, 72].
+In the literature, the frequencies of pronouns used by a user can be associated with the focus of the user [17, 73, 37].
 For example, if a user often uses first-person pronouns (e.g., I, Me, We, Us), this indicates that the user's attention is on herself, friends, or family members within her group.
-On the other hand, the frequent usage of second and third-person pronouns (e.g., you, yours, they, theirs) can be associated with a user's attention on others who are not necessarily within her group.
-Users in LBSNs are likely to use more first-person pronouns as they contribute reviews to the community (see Figures 12b and 13b).
-In contrast, Figures 12c and 13c show that the usage of second and third-person pronouns represents consistent patterns over users' lifespans.
+On the other hand, the frequent usage of second and thirdperson pronouns (e.g., you, yours, they, theirs) can be associated with a user's attention on others who are not necessarily within her group.
+Users in LBSNs are likely to use more firstperson pronouns as they contribute reviews to the community (see Figures 5.7b and 5.8b).
+In contrast, Figures 5.7c and 5.8c show that the usage of second and third-person pronouns represents consistent patterns over users' lifespans.
 This result may indicate that users focus more and more on people within their groups.
-Note that a small fraction of difference in pronoun frequencies can reveal meaningful behavioral differences in language patterns of users as in [76].
-However, since the actual difference is quite small, linguistic feature sets extracted from frequencies of the pronouns are not as effective as other proposed features in the prediction task in Section 7 (see Table 4).
+Note that a small fraction of difference in pronoun frequencies can reveal meaningful behavioral differences in language patterns of users as in [77].
+However, since the actual difference is quite small, linguistic feature sets extracted from frequencies of the pronouns are not as effective as other proposed features in the prediction task in Chapter 6 (see Table 6.3).
+Also, our analysis of the frequency of pronouns used by LBSN users is based on the English language.
+Hence, it is not clear how this result can be applied to other languages such as German, Chinese, or Korean.